DaintyJet/Heap-Overflow-Example/README.md

     ```
     $ cl ReuseTest.cpp
     ```
-    * This will compiled and link the `ReuseTest.cpp` file and produce an executable `ReuseTest.exe`
+    * This will compiled and link the `ReuseTest.cpp` file and produce an executable `ReuseTest.exe`.
 4. Run the `ReuseTest.exe` file and observe the output as shown below.

     <img src="Images/I6.png" width=600>